arielgatech/BILD_AQ_EV_VMT/utils/Final_Spillover_Pipeline/Spillover_VMT_Documentation.md

 - OD with missing routes (from Step 3)
 Output:
 - Imputed routes

-Output: a long list of .gjson objects and a large .gjson object in the 'final' folder

-**ROUTE IMPUTATION - Part 2** - File: imputation_final_step.py
-- Inputs: the large, combined .gjson object
-- Output: a .csv file
-- Output: a copy of the .csv file in Input/route/{state}_external

-STEP 3 IN PYTHON AGAIN

-- Re-run step 3 at this stage (it adds more routes that were previously flagged as missing)
-Outputs: (NOW FINAL)
-- OD with missing routes (.csv file) (see next step)
-- Home-Based Daily VMT Spillover (.csv file)
-- Destination Daily VMT Spillover (.csv file)
-- OD Summary Spillover (.csv file)

 **In development**: a .Rmd file in R which, through the use of 'reticulate', merges the R and Python scripts.
 _________